-We structure the rest of the paper as follows.
-First, \cref{sec:ppo_as_superimposed} empirically justifies our conceptual model of PPO as stochastic optimization, and shows that both settings share the same mechanisms (e.g., thrashing around a local optimum) and remedies (e.g., reducing the step size) associated with plateaus.
+We structure this paper as follows.
+First, \cref{sec:ppo_as_superimposed} empirically justifies our conceptual model of PPO as stochastic optimisation, and shows that both settings share the same mechanisms (e.g., thrashing around a local optimum) and remedies (e.g., reducing the step size) associated with plateaus.
 We further validate this analogy by showing that changing the outer step size during training is sufficient to either induce a plateau or recover from one.
-Next, \cref{sec:what_makes_good_ppo_step} examines the effect of various hyperparameters on the outer step size and update noise and isolates (a) the regularization strength towards the previous policy, (b) the number of transitions collected per iteration, and (c) the number of optimization epochs performed on each batch of data as key factors.
+Next, \cref{sec:what_makes_good_ppo_step} examines the effect of various hyperparameters on the outer step size and update noise and isolates (a) the regularisation strength towards the previous policy, (b) the number of transitions collected per iteration, and (c) the number of optimisation epochs performed on each batch of data as key factors.
 We then investigate how the optimal step size changes as a function of the training budget, and find that it becomes smaller as the total interaction budget increases.
-This section ends by arguing that increasing the number of parallel environments is a simple and robust way to lower both the update noise and step size. \cref{sec:methods} then determines how to co-scale the other hyperparameters when increasing parallelization, and demonstrates the benefits of this recipe in a challenging robotics domain.
-Finally, we showcase the significant performance benefits of our approach in \texttt{Kinetix}.
+This section ends by arguing that increasing the number of parallel environments is a simple and robust way to lower both the update noise and step size. \cref{sec:methods} determines how to co-scale the other hyperparameters when increasing parallelisation, and demonstrates the benefits of our recipe in a challenging robotics domain.
+Finally, we showcase significant performance benefits by using our analysis to circumvent learning stagnation in \texttt{Kinetix}.